Lezhin Comics

 Lezhin Comics is a webtoon portal that was founded by South Korean blogger Han Hee-sung in 2013.
-It is based in South Korea and its services are offered in Korean, Japanese and English.
+It is based in South Korea and its services are offered in Korean, Japanese, German and English.

 History

 Han Hee-sung, a Korean blogger, launched Lezhin Comics in June 2013.
 By November 2014, it hosted over 400 webtoons and cartoons, making it South Korea's largest webtoon publisher as of 2014.
 The content is created by professional and amateur cartoonists including 2013 Korea Content Awards winner Lee Jin-young (Yool Lee) and 2014 Today's Cartoon Award winner Yoo Ayoung.

 In April 2015, Lezhin Comics launched its services in Japan.
 It first started as a beta site, before an official website was opened in July.

 In December 2015, Lezhin Comics expanded its services to include English speaking regions.

 In May 2017, it became the largest shareholder in management agency UL Entertainment.

 In April 2019, it founded a drama and film production company Lezhin Studio.
 It is led by former Warner Bros.
 Pictures Korea and NEW executive Byun Sung-min.

 In February 2021, reports confirmed that KidariStudio, Inc. completed their acquisition of Lezhin Entertainment, Inc. for approximately KRW 130 billion on December 14, 2020.